 But most important a monogram tells a story.
 The meaning of monograms depends on what initials they capture, this makes them great for any type of gift.
 For example, for a wedding gift, a 3 initial monogram could celebrate the new family engagement by representing the bride and groom's first names and the family name.
 On the other hand, the same 3 initial monograms would make a perfect gift for a mum on Mother's Day with the initials of her 3 kids.

 The order in which letters go on a monogram can depend on a couple of factors, but roughly they can be categorized into 2 types: personal monogram and couples monogram.

-A personal monogram consists of a combination of three initials: first, middle and last names.
-For a single letter monogram it's very easy, people use their first or last initial–the former is more modern, the latter more traditional.
+A personal monogram consists of a combination of three initials: first, middle, and last names.
+For a single-letter monogram, it's very easy, people use their first or last initial–the former is more modern, the latter more traditional.

 A woman's initials could change when she ties the knot.
 If this is the case and they take their husband's last name in place of their own, they can drop the middle name from the monogram and just use her first and last name together with her husband's last name.

-If the newlyweds decide to share a hyphenated last name, a hyphen could also used in the monogram.
+If the newlyweds decide to share a hyphenated last name, a hyphen could also be used in the monogram.